chartjs/chartjs-plugin-annotation/docs/guide/migrationV2.md

 The following diagram is showing the element properties about a `'line'` annotation and the inner label:

 ![line](../img/elementLineProps.png)

+The label of a line annotation is described as a [label annotation](#label-annotation) and accessible by `element.label`.

 #### Point annotation